-The Samsung Knox 3.x SDK provides various APIs for third-party Management tool solution vendors to configure Knox security components that can be used to implement several STIG controls.
-These APIs can be used to configure restrictions on the device and a Workspace.
-The Knox Workspace/Work profile can be fully managed by a Management tool using a variety of policies that are independent of the device policies.
+The Samsung Knox 3.x SDK provides various APIs for third-party management tool solution vendors to configure Knox security components that can be used to enable additional features, or provide additional security controls as may be required for customers with additional deployment needs beyond what is required by the STIG.
+These APIs can be used to configure restrictions on the device and a Work Profile.
+The Knox Work profile can be fully managed by a management tool using a variety of policies that are independent of the device policies.

-Some policies, such as application allowlist and password requirements, must be applied separately for the personal area and Workspace.
+Some policies, such as password requirements, must be applied separately for the personal area and Work Profile.
 Others, such as disabling Wi-Fi, can only be applied at a device-wide level.
-This behavior is reflected in the STIG configuration table for mandatory policies.

-13.2 Knox Licensing
+13.2 Knox Licensing (FREE)